steven-aj/steven-aj.github.io/src/content/home.md

   - My ultimate goal is to build a small SaaS some day.
   - Did you know?
 This app was built with SvelteKit.
 ---
+### Still Tidying Up Here

+This project is still relatively new and you've caught me in the middle of development.
+Feel free to have a look around but, if you have any questions or find bugs along the way, please use the email button in my profile card at the top to let me know.

+#### 2023 Roadmap

+- Improved lab documentation
+- Blogging Series'
+- Contact Form